Madrugah/Reminder-Chrome-Extension/README.md

 	2. Go to the Chrome Extensions setting page: "chrome://extensions/"
 	3. Turn on Developer Mode
 	4. Click on the "Load Unpacked" button
-	5. Move down the pathway: "Reminder-Chrome-Extension/ChromeExt/src" and click Select
+	5. Move down the pathway from where you extracted the zip file: "/Reminder-Chrome-Extension/ChromeExt/src" and click Select

 	The Reminder Extension button should now be part of the browser